William2716057/textToQr/README.md

 ```
 Input text: Hello World
 ```
-- will display this image
+- will display the input encoded into this QR image

 ![image](https://github.com/user-attachments/assets/8f1199a4-71a3-4875-b6eb-4f7fbf2ab6b1)